MARGO WHITE: You write that we’re born to run. Convince me.

 What we have now, is an environment in which our fingers travel over a keyboard about three miles a day, and our feet about half a mile.
 It’s absurd; think of all the time you spend in sedentary activities.
 If you just performed moderate activities for that amount of time, your bone density would be different, tendons would be thicker, and muscles would be stronger.
 So we are training our bodies to be weakened by modern life, with a level of commitment that if we were training for the Olympics, we’d win.

-This is something you’re exploring in your next book, “Primate Change, how the world we’ve made is remaking us”?
+This is something you’re exploring in your new book, “Primate Change, how the world we’ve made is remaking us”?

-Yes, which is coming out in September.
-I've got a whole section on sitting, and the history of chairs.
+Yes, I've got a whole section on sitting, and the history of chairs.
 We’ve not really been sitting for that long – only for about 150 years.
 Chairs have been around for thousands of years, but they were mostly used as status symbols; they were not widely adopted and people were sensible enough not to sit in them.
 And just because we like sitting doesn’t mean it’s good for us.

 You’re a senior English lecturer, mainly in Victorian literature, and the author of Footnotes: How Running Makes Us Human.
 How did you end up writing a book about running?